top of page

 When should my child go on a mission trip?

-Is junior high too young of an age for your children to go to the mission field?
+Is junior high too young for your children to attend the mission field?
 Some of the best projects involve junior high participants.
 A recent group from Edgewater Church in Grants Pass, Oregon, is a good example.
-During the day they worked hard helping a needy church.
-In the afternoons they led a VBS with around 100 children.
+During the day, they worked hard helping a needy church.
+In the afternoons, they led a VBS with around 100 children.
 By the end of the week, the group of 30 had helped a needy church and led around 40 children to Christ.
-Many led vacation Bible school and all of them shared the Gospel door-to-door and prayed with the sick and needy.
+Many led vacation Bible school, shared the Gospel door-to-door, and prayed with the sick and needy.

-We're talking about middle schoolers—kids fresh out of elementary—naive about many things, awkward, and vulnerable.
-Kids hungry for ministry.
-If we're to build up the generation of radical disciples that this world needs, then we need to start with kids in junior high.
+We're talking about middle schoolers—kids fresh out of elementary school—naive about many things, awkward, and vulnerable—kids hungry for ministry.
+If we're to build up the generation of radical disciples that this world needs, we need to start with kids in junior high.

 Is a mission trip Important for my child?

-Wouldn't it be great if the process was still so simple?
+Wouldn't it be great if the process were still so simple?
 Advances in transportation and other technologies have brought the world to our doorstep.
 Not all short-term mission experiences are alike; the choices can be bewildering.
-Regardless, of the places we let our child go to, there are no guarantees that nothing will happen to them.
-However, we do have the guarantee that mission work is important and was Christ' last command.
+Regardless of the places we let our children go to, there are no guarantees that nothing will happen to them.
+However, we do have the guarantee that mission work is essential and was Christ's last command.
 We have the promise Christ will be with us as we go to the uttermost ends of the earth and will not allow anything to happen to us that is not within His will.
-Letting your child on a short-term mission opportunity takes work, but a little effort up front can pay off in an experience which God uses to change lives forever.
+Letting your child go on a short-term mission opportunity takes work, but a little effort up front can pay off in an experience that God uses to change lives forever.

 How can I help my child get ready for a mission trip?